-**SEO Keywords:** Mango cannabis strain, fruity scent, stress relief, cannabis industry, #7excludeGlossary.
+**SEO Keywords:** Mango cannabis strain, fruity scent, stress relief, cannabis industry, well-being.

-Worldwide, there are several hundred cultivars of mango.
+There are several hundred cultivars of mango worldwide.
 Depending on the cultivar, mango fruit varies in size, shape, sweetness, skin color, and flesh color, which may be pale yellow, gold, green, or orange.
-Mango is the national fruit of India, Pakistan and the Philippines, while the mango tree is the national tree of Bangladesh.
+Mango is the national fruit of India, Pakistan, and the Philippines, while the mango tree is the national tree of Bangladesh.

 English